clbisk/puzzle-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.23.

-killingserve.bat is a batch script created by Landon DeCoito to end angular serves and free the port without restarting
+killingserve.bat is a batch script created by Landon DeCoito to end runaway angular serves without restarting

 ## Development server